 Physical distancing due to COVID-19 social distancing requirement should not result in social disconnection.
 Reassuring your mentee that you are committed to supporting him/her during quarantine will help your mentee feel stronger and more secure.

-As our schools are closed along with cancellation of all extracurricular activities, proms, and graduations, our students are dealing with many emotions, including disappointment, fear and uncertainty.
+As our schools are operating remotely or in a hybrid fashion, our students are dealing with many emotions, including disappointment, fear and uncertainty.
 Teens who have already been experiencing anxiety and depression or have a history of adverse childhood experiences, may have an increased difficulty adjusting to these times of self-isolation.
 Uncertainty about what the summer and fall might be like can increase anxiety and or depression.
 This experience may trigger trauma for young people impacted by the virus or by the news surrounding the pandemic.
 Let your mentee know that you are there for him/her.

 Your role as a mentor has evolved over the past few months and likely will continue to evolve, and we encourage you to reach out to your mentee consistently as you determine the best way to communicate.